tuxops/yubienabler-macos/README.md

 # yubienabler-macos #
-A simple script to enable use of YubiKey on MacOS via updates in /etc/pam.d.
+A small project to enable the use of YubiKeys on MacOS.
-This to avoid manual mistakes are avoided.
-Script to be run when installing YubiKey software and after MacOS upgrades.

 ## Using ##
 Clone the project and run yubipam.sh.

 ## Prerequisites ##
+* Yubico PAM for MacOS software
-You will need run the script as a MacOS user with 'Admin' privileges.
+* you will need to run scripts as a MacOS user with 'Admin' (sudo) privileges

 ## Files ##